AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 ## Reference Form Data Models {#reference-models}

-After you create an Adaptive Form based on [Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html), you can connect your form with database Microsoft® Dynamics 365 and Salesforce servers to enable business workflows.
+After you create an Adaptive Form based on [Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html), you can connect your form with database Microsoft&reg; Dynamics 365 and Salesforce servers to enable business workflows.
 For example:

 * Write data in Microsoft&reg; Dynamics 365 and Salesforce on Adaptive Form submission.
 * Write data in Microsoft&reg; Dynamics 365 and Salesforce through custom entities defined in Form Data Model and vice versa.